developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAppManager/index.md

         :::xml
         <uses-library android:name="com.symbol.emdk"/>

-2. Installing the EMDK for Android application without deploying the EMDK runtime on the Symbol device will fail because of missing shared library on the device.
-4. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.
+2. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.

 ## What's Next
 Now that you have learned how to configure applications in the device using Mx App Manager feature, let us try some configuring some of the other Mx feature through profile creation.
 So in the next tutorial, we will concentrate on the "Power Manager" feature and try to explore this feature by creating a tutorial.